12700 NE 124th St #9, Kirkland, WA 98034

 If the tree that fell on your fence was dead or diseased, the owner of the property where the tree was located would most likely be liable for your fence damage.
 Property owners have a duty to upkeep and maintain the health of all trees on their property.

-In the event that a tree falls down on your property, be sure to document the incident by retaining several photos of the tree and the location where it landed.
+Be sure to document the incident by retaining several photos of the tree and the location where it landed.

 Not only can these photos be used as evidence to indicate if the tree was dead or diseased at the time of the loss, but they can also be used to confirm the damage it caused on your property.